nf-core/rarevariantburden/docs/awshealthomics.md

 }
 ```

-Now you can login to your AWS HealthOmics console and on the left panel, click on the 'Private workflows' tab, you will see a new workflow called 'cocorv-nf-core_aws' is created there with status 'Active'.
+Now you can login to your AWS HealthOmics console and on the left panel, click on the 'Private workflows' tab, you will see a new workflow called 'cocorv-nf' is created there with status 'Active'.

-## Step 7: Run the nf-core/rarevariantburden workflow with our test files:
+## Step 7: Run the nf-core/rarevariantburden (CoCoRV-nf) workflow with our test files:

 Click on the newly created workflow, it will open a window similar to this:

 <picture align="center">
 <img alt="AWS HealthOmics workflow launch page" src="images/aws-healthomics-workflow-launch-page.png">
 </picture>

 Click on the 'Start run' button, type a run name for your test run, select a s3 bucket to save the run output, and in the Service role section, choose the HeathOmics role we have created before (HealthOmicsWorkflowRole), click 'Next' to go to the next page.
-In the 'Add parameters value' section you can upload the test jason file provided with the nf-core code base, aws-testrun-parameters.json.
+In the 'Add parameters value' section you can upload the test json file provided with the nf-core code base, `aws-testrun-parameters.json`.
 It will automatically fill all the necessary input parameters to run a test case.
 Click 'Next'.
 You can leave all the default settings in the 'Add run group, run cache and tags' section.
 Then go the final step 'Review and start run' and then start running the workflow.

-After the run finished, you will see a run status page like this, which contains all the run information, output folder link, run logs link.
+After the run finished, you will see a run status page like this, which contains all the run information, output folder link, all the run logs link.

 <picture align="center">
 <img alt="AWS HealthOmics workflow complete page" src="images/aws-workflow-complete-page.png">
 </picture>